petry078/python-pandas/README.md

 # python-pandas
-Study about Python Pandas with Google Colab
+Study about Python Pandas with Jupyter Notebook and Google Colab.

 ## Data types